SarahMcN25/programming_for_D.A.project/README.md

 <br>

 ## **Credits**
-My research for this investigation is based on data collected from the following two websites:
+My research for this investigation is heavily based on data collected from the following two websites:

 - https://www.ecdc.europa.eu/en/covid-19/timeline-ecdc-response